ExistCode/ExistCode/README.md

 🎓 Academic Pursuits: I am currently pursuing my studies in computer science, where I delve into various subjects related to programming, algorithms, and software engineering.

 🏆 Hackathon Experience: I actively participate in hackathons to gain practical experience and enhance my skills.
-Notably, I achieved the position of runner-up in the nationwide hackathon, KItahack2023, showcasing my ability to work effectively in a team and deliver innovative solutions.
-Additionally, my participation in Imaginehack earned me the best visual award, highlighting my attention to detail and creativity.
+Notably, I achieved the position of runner-up in few hackathon I joined, showcasing my ability to work effectively in a team and deliver innovative solutions.

 🔍 Seeking Collaborative Opportunities: I am eager to gain practical experience in the field and currently looking for volunteer and part-time opportunities.
 I'm excited to collaborate with other professionals and work on meaningful projects that align with my interests and goals.